SunCCNY/NAIRR-SMLM/2DAiry_MD/README.md

 The training dataset consists of a data movie and the list of activated emitters in each frame.

+### Frame by frame datasets
+Datasets are stored as individual frames.

 **2DAiry_MD_Train_Frame.zip:** The data movie of N frames used as input in training of AI.

 The 10th frame with the activated emitters are shown above.